mieweb/docs/content/functions/reports/osha-300a-form-log-overlay.md

 ![](../osha-300a-form-log-overlay.assets/fb4724fd9c1f5df91cde1f0aec029f58.png)

-### OSHA 300A Form for Last Year - hyperlink in Other Data EO Overview setion
+### OSHA 300A Form for Last Year - hyperlink in Other Data EO Overview section

 Within the *Overview (EO)* chart tab, the Other Data section has an OSHA 300A Form for Last Year totals and document generation hyperlink available.
 This hyperlink will display if your system has doc.type OSHA300A configured with a form image and form variable data overlay.